adambard/learnxinyminutes-docs/haskell.html.markdown

--- Typeclasses are one way Haskell does polymorphism -- They are similar to interfaces in other languages -- A typeclass defines a set of functions that must work on any type that is in -- that typeclass.
+-- Typeclasses are one way Haskell does polymorphism -- They are similar to interfaces in other languages -- A typeclass defines a set of functions that must
+-- work on any type that is in that typeclass.

--- The Eq typeclass is for types whose instances can be tested for equality with one another
+-- The Eq typeclass is for types whose instances can -- be tested for equality with one another.

 class Eq a where
     (==) :: a -> a -> Bool